A Penalized Shared-parameter Algorithm for Estimating Optimal Dynamic Treatment Regimens: Non-convergence of the Q-shared algorithm

 where $\mathbf{H}_{\text{ij}}$ is the $(i,j)^{\text{th}}$ element of the hat matrix \(\mathbf{H}\).
-Therefore, the convergence of the Q-shared algorithm is not guaranteed during the estimation of parameters if (\ref{criteria_non-converge}) is violated. \cite{robins04} also discussed the non-convergence due to the use of linear models in the context of simultaneous g-estimation.
-We show two examples where the above Q-shared algorithm fails to converge, indicating a limitation of its applicability.
+In other words, for any row of the hat matrix ($\mathbf{H}$), the sum of the absolute values of all the (row) elements ($\mathbf{H}_{\text{ij}}$) is less than one.
+Note that the $i^{th}$ element of $\hat Y$ can be expressed as a linear combination of the elements of the $Y$, where the weights are given by the $i^{th}$ row of the hat matrix $H$.
+Thus, (\ref{criteria_non-converge}) restricts the sum of the absolute values of those weights.
+In general, the \(\infty\)-norm non-expansion described in (\ref{criteria_non-converge}) is defined for a linear operator \cite{lizotte2011convergent}.
+Gordon \cite{gordon1999approximate} discussed that if an \(\infty\)-norm non-expansion linear operator is used for the approximation in fitted value iteration, the algorithm's (e.g., linear model as the Q-function in Q-shared) convergence is guaranteed from any initial points.
+Therefore, the convergence of the Q-shared algorithm is not guaranteed during the estimation of parameters if (\ref{criteria_non-converge}) is violated.
+Robins \cite{robins04} also discussed the non-convergence due to the use of linear models in the context of simultaneous g-estimation.
+Below, we show two examples where the above Q-shared algorithm fails to converge, indicating a limitation in its applicability.